Essential Oils for Seasonal Allergies

 A natural anti-histamine, noted for its soothing effects and anti-inflammatory properties.
 Research found it helps balance and inhibit excessive histamine responses.

-The study highlighted the benefit of topically applying Chamomile essential oil as its anti-inflammatory properties” penetrate below the skin surface into the deeper skin layers” to calm inflammation and amplify healing.
+The study highlighted the benefits of topically applying Chamomile essential oil, as its anti-inflammatory properties “penetrate below the skin surface into the deeper skin layers,” thereby calming inflammation and promoting healing.

 Spruce:

-Derived from the leaves of the spruce tree, Spruce essential oil is high in camphene, a monoterpene known as a powerful mucolytic that is beneficial for inflammatory respiratory issues.
+Derived from the leaves of the spruce tree, Spruce essential oil is high in camphene, a monoterpene known for its powerful mucolytic properties, which are beneficial for inflammatory respiratory issues.
 It safeguards your respiratory tract from airborne viruses and pollution.
-Camphene is also a powerful antioxidant that also adds to its therapeutic benefits.
-Spruce also contains high levels of the chemical components a-pinene and bornyl acetate which give Spruce essential oil its anti-inflammatory, anti-histamine and analgesic properties.
-Spruce essential oil has a high content of esters, which contributes to its balancing and antispasmodic properties which is why it is often added to saunas, hot baths and massages.
+Camphene is also a powerful antioxidant that adds to its therapeutic benefits.
+Spruce also contains high levels of the chemical components a-pinene and bornyl acetate, which give Spruce essential oil its anti-inflammatory, anti-histamine, and analgesic properties.
+Spruce essential oil has a high content of esters, which contributes to its balancing and antispasmodic properties, which is why it is often added to saunas, hot baths, and massages.

 Vetiver:

 To help modulate a histamine response, root oils like vetiver help ground the body, thus anchoring the immune system and helping to balance excessive immune responses.
-Vetiver has been found to reduce and relieve inflammation, especially in relation to your circulatory and nervous system.
+Vetiver has been found to reduce and relieve inflammation, especially in the circulatory and nervous systems.

 A 2005 study published in the Journal of Agriculture and Food Chemistry showed that vetiver oil was high in antioxidants that possessed free radical scavenging benefits, which can help boost your immune system.